New photos coming soon

 The beat is over two and a half miles of the main river.
 It is just over 3 miles upstream of Bywell and is very good salmon holding water.
 There is good fly water throughout, commencing with some excellent runs at the upstream, western limit.
 Spinning can also be worthwhile on some of the deeper slower stretches.

-There is a well-appointed fishing hut at the car parking area next to the productive Widehaugh Pool.
-Tea & coffee is provided and there is an outdoor picnic area with tables and BBQ.
+There is a well-appointed fishing hut at the car parking area next to the productive Widehaugh Pool and an outdoor picnic area with tables and BBQ .

 With good quality water throughout the beat, there are excellent opportunities for the angler at varying water heights.